mharen/mharen.github.io/_posts/2009/2009-07-11-bringing-some-gmail-archive-love-to.md

 ![image%5B54%5D.png](image%5B54%5D.png)

-I named mine *&amp;Quick Archive*.
+I named mine *&Quick Archive*.
 The ampersand sets the hotkey to the letter that follows it (denoted by the underlined letter in the toolbar).
 In this case, it will be *Alt-Q*.